tmatic-trading/crypto-platform/README.md

 The immediate plans include:

-1. Creating a convenient menu for selecting instruments and a settings menu instead of manually editing files like .env and .env.Bitmex.
+1. Create a convenient menu for selecting instruments instead of manually editing the .env.Subscriptions file.
 2. Stable release.